• Gag Clause Prohibition: The Attestation Process

 • PCORI Filings on the Horizon

-The Patient-Centered Outcomes Research Institute (PCORI) is an independent, non-profit research organization created to help patients and providers make better-informed healthcare decisions.
+The Patient-Centered Outcomes Research Institute (PCORI) is an independent, non-profit research organization created to help patients and providers make better informed healthcare decisions.
 The organization commissions research within the framework of creating actionable, evidence-based medicine.

 PCORI was created as part of the Affordable Care Act and is funded by a fee that was also included in the legislation.
 The fee is paid by all health plans, including fully insured health plans, self-funded health plans, and account-based plans.